 Certain Android applications are meant for touch devices and do not function properly on your remote-controlled Fire TV Stick device.
-This deprives the FireStick users of some good apps.
-The primary reason why you can’t use such applications is because they are not compatible with your Amazon FireStick remote.
+This deprives FireStick users of some good apps.
+The primary reason why you can’t use such applications is that they are not compatible with your Amazon FireStick remote.
 However, if there was a way you could use a mouse with FireStick, you could make some of these apps work.

-You could get mouse pointer on your FireStick interface without connecting a physical mouse to it.
+You could get a mouse pointer on your FireStick interface without connecting a physical mouse to it.
 All you need is the Mouse Toggle app.
 In this guide, we will learn to install the Mouse Toggle on FireStick.
 You can maneuver the mouse pointer using the navigation buttons on your remote.
-To click an object, just hover the pointer over it and press the Select button on the remote.
+To click an object, hover the pointer over it and press the Select button on the remote.

 Mouse Toggle App for Fire TV Stick: Installation Guide

 Let’s first set up our FireStick device so that it allows you to install the third-party apps.
 The Mouse Toggle app we are going to install is also a third-party app.
 Follow the steps below: